 In front of Notre Dame Cathedral a small plaque marks Point Zero (Point Zero des Routes de France), the historic center of Paris.

-Before leaving Ile de la Cite, it’s a quick walk to one of the prettiest storefronts in Paris, Au Vieux Paris d’Arcole.
-This is a small café so you can eat lunch here.
+Walk through Île de la Cité and from Notre Dame, it is a quick walk to one of the prettiest storefronts in Paris, Au Vieux d’Arcole.
+This is a small cafe so you can eat an early lunch here.

-For an amazing ice cream shop, walk just one minute to Bertillon Glacier.
+For an amazing ice cream shop, it is just a one minute walk to Bertillon Glacier.
 This place is world famous for its ice cream and sorbet.
 In fact, you could skip lunch and just eat here instead (we did!).

 Note: There are several ice cream shops with name Berthillon in the area.
 You want to visit the one in this photo with the address 29-31 Rue Saint-Louis en l’Ile.

 Cross Pont de la Tournelle to the Left Bank.
 Walk along the Seine.
 As you approach Pont de l’Archeveche you get a beautiful view of Notre Dame.
-Pont de l’Archeveche makes a great photo spot of the cathedral.
+Pont de l’Archeveche makes a great photo spot of Notre Dame.

 As you continue your walk along the river you will notice stands set up selling books.
 These booksellers, or “bouquinistes” sell used books, magazines, and posters.